-The purpose of recording information security incidents within a register is to highlight the nature and frequency of information security incidents so that corrective action can be taken.
-This information can subsequently be used as an input into future security risk assessments of systems.
+The purpose of recording information security incidents is to highlight the nature and frequency of information security incidents so that corrective action can be taken.
+This information can subsequently be used as an input to security risk assessments of systems.

 7.3.5.C.01.
-Control: System Classification(s): All Classifications; Compliance: MUST
+Control System Classification(s): All Classifications; Compliance: MUST [CID:1263]

-Agencies MUST follow the NZ implementation of the IODEF Standard (an e-GIF Standard) and SHOULD include the following information in their register:
+Agencies MUST follow the NZ implementation of the STIXX / TAXII and CyBox protocols and SHOULD include the following information in their register:

-- the date the information security incident was discovered; - the date the information security incident occurred; - a description of the information security incident, including the personnel, systems and locations involved; - the action taken; - to whom the information security incident was reported; and - the file reference.
+- the date the information security incident was discovered; - · the date the information security incident occurred; - a description of the information security incident, including the personnel, systems and locations involved; - · the action taken; - to whom the information security incident was reported; and - the file reference.

 7.3.5.C.02.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD ensure that all information security incidents are recorded in a register.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:1264]

+Agencies SHOULD ensure that all information security incidents are recorded in a register.

 7.3.5.C.03.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD use their register as a reference for future security risk assessments.
+Control System Classification(s): All Classifications; Compliance: SHOULD [CID:1266]

+Agencies SHOULD use their incidents register as a reference for future security risk assessments.